Sbillups0/Lab1-Template/README.md

 ## A*
 While BFS will find a fewest-actions path to the goal, it does so by expanding many more nodes than it generally needs to.
-Implement A* search wizard and determine an admissible heuristic and see how many fewer nodes need to be expanded.
+Implement A* search wizard and determine an admissible (and hopefully consistent if you are using graph search!) heuristic and see how many fewer nodes need to be expanded.
 The imported `heapq` default library for priority queues will likely come in handy.

 ## Crystal Search
 The real power of A* is only be apparent with a more challenging search problem.
 Now, it’s time to formulate a new problem and design a heuristic for it.